COMMUNITY GARDENS DIY FENCING KIT

 www.torinogeodesign.net/orti-urbani

-The participatory process at the base of the project permitted also to produce the "Farmers Knowledge Handbook", a treasure collecting years of different experiences.
+The participatory process at the project's base resulted in the "Farmers Knowledge Handbook," a treasure containing years of farming knowledge.